github/freno-client/README.md

 1. Make sure your local dependencies are up to date: `script/bootstrap`
 1. Ensure that tests are green: `bundle exec rake test`
 1. Bump gem version in `lib/freno/client/version.rb`
-1. Make a PR to github/freno-client
+1. Merge a PR to github/freno-client containing the changes in the version file
-1. Build a local gem: `bundle exec rake build_gem`
-1. Test the gem:
-  1. Bump the Gemfile and Gemfile.lock versions for an app that relies on this gem
-  1. Install the new gem locally
-  1. Test behavior locally, branch deploy, whatever needs to happen
-1. Merge github/freno-client PR
 1. Tag and push: `git tag vx.xx.xx; git push --tags`
 1. Push to rubygems.org -- `gem push freno-client-x.y.z.gem`